 “I had not meant to do that.”
 Edmund ran his hand through his hair, shocked by his own behavior.
 He had no idea where that impulse had come from or why he had behaved like such a wild creature.
 “I presume too much upon you as is –”

 Her hands had drifted up to her face, to check if it was alright.
-Her lips felt like lead as she fumbled for words.
-“I should answer you—this—now–“
+Her lips were leaden as she fumbled for words.
+“I should answer you…this…now…”

 He looked away, clenching his hands to his side.
 He was furious at himself, furious for taking advantage of her.
 “Don’t answer me now.
 I have no right to demand such an answer.
 My behavior doesn’t oblige you.
 Be well, Elanore.”
 With that last request, he left the woman he loved alone in the room.

 Her heart beat quickly in his absence, a loud counterpoint to the sound of the clock marking the time.
 Elanore pressed her fingers against her lips, startled and confused in the wake of her would-be suitor’s flight.

 Outside the window, the birds observed all.
 Then they, too, raised their wings skyward and flew.